MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 ### Design considerations

 - **Redundancy**.
 The application must be deployed to multiple regions.
-Even within a region, using [Availability Zones](/azure/availability-zones/az-overview#availability-zones) (AZ) is highly recommended to allow for fault tolerance at the datacenter level.
+Additionally, within a region, using [Availability Zones](/azure/availability-zones/az-overview#availability-zones) (AZ) is highly recommended to allow for fault tolerance at the datacenter level.
 Availability Zones have a latency perimeter of less than 2 milliseconds between availability zones.
 For workloads that are 'chatty' across zones, this latency can introduce a performance penalty and incur bandwidth charges for inter-zone data transfer.

 - **Active-active model**.
-An active-active deploymentThis strategy represents the gold standard because it maximizes availability and allows for higher composite Service Level Agreement (SLA).
+An active-active deployment strategy represents the gold standard because it maximizes availability and allows for higher composite Service Level Agreement (SLA).
 However, it can introduce challenges around data synchronization and consistency for many application scenarios.
 Address the challenges at a data platform level while considering trade-offs from increased cost and engineering effort.

   An active-active deployment across other cloud providers might be a potential solution to mitigate dependency on global resources within a single cloud provider.
 However, a multicloud active-active deployment strategy introduces a significant amount of complexity around CI/CD.
 Also, given the differences in resource specifications and capabilities between cloud providers, you'll need specialized deployment stamps for each cloud.

 - **Geographical distribution**.
-The workload might have cCompliance requirements around geographical data residency, data protection, and data retention.
-Consider the **Are there specific regions where data must reside or where resources have need to be deployed.?**
+The workload might have compliance requirements around geographical data residency, data protection, and data retention. **Are there specific regions where data must reside or where resources have need to be deployed?**

 - **Request origin.** The geographic proximity and density of users or dependent systems should inform design decisions around the global distribution.

 - **Connectivity**.
 How the workload is accessed by users or external systems will influence your design.
 Consider whether the application is available over the public internet or private networks using either VPN or ExpressRoute circuits.

-- **Tradeoff with cost**.
-Different Azure regions have slightly different cost profiles for some services.
-There may be further cost implications depending on the precise deployment regions chosen.

 For design recommendations and configuration choices at the platform level, see [Application platform: Global distribution](mission-critical-application-platform.md#global-distribution-of-platform-resources).